The only icon that brings a sense of joy and relief every single time you see it. Unless you’re a janitor.

 Probably one of the most popular all-gender toilet signs you can find is a hybrid of a male and a female pictogram.
 It is normally depicted as a stick figure with pants on one side and a skirt on the other side.
 It is clear, readable, and easy to integrate into any space.

-Here are some gender-neutral icons from the Icons8 library:
+Here are some gender-neutral icons for different styles of design:

 Aside from the hybrid stick figure, some designers play around with gender symbols when creating gender-neutral bathroom signs.